rajmunkhan/ai-mini-project/README.md

 # heart-disease-prediction
-A ML algorithm is used to predict the heart disease.
+An ML algorithm is used to predict heart disease.